 Sal honorably served four years in the United States Navy, where he was forward deployed with a strike fighter squadron overseas for three years, and participated in both Operation Enduring Freedom and Operation Iraqi Freedom.
 He is a member of the Advisory Counsel for Illinois Legal Aid’s Spanish website – AyudaLegalIL.org.
 In 2012, Sal was appointed by Governor Quinn to a four-year term on the Illinois Department of Financial and Professional Regulation’s Real-Estate Administration and Disciplinary Board.
 Sal does extensive pro-bono work for the Legal Assistance Foundation, Chicago Volunteer Legal Services, and the Chicago Legal Clinic.
 He was born and raised in Chicago's south side.

 Illinois; Federal District for the Northern District of Illinois.

 B.A. - 2006 - magna cum laude

-Illinois Department of Financial & Professional Regulation’s Real Estate Administration and Disciplinary Board - Governor appointed Board Member
+Illinois Department of Financial & Professional Regulation’s Real Estate Administration and Disciplinary Board.
+Appointed - 2012-2016.

 Chicago Volunteer Legal Services -Annual Pro Bono Volunteer Recognition Award 2013